Juancxl/Fuel_Calculator/README.md

-# Fuel_Calculator
+# Sim-Racing-Tools
-Fuel calculator for SimRacing users

-Just a tiny little project for calculating fuel for Sim Racers! :)
+Just a tiny little project for calculating some things for Sim Racers! :)